Accelerated Learning Program (ALP)

 - There is no separate, additional, or different assessment for ALP students.
 Instead, the entire class will participate in collaborative portfolio assessment.

-- The purpose of the two-hour ALP session is to support ALP students’ progress through Eng 12 and to prepare them to pass the final portfolio.
+- The purpose of the two-hour ALP session is to support ALP students’ progress and to prepare them to pass the final portfolio.

 - ALP sessions will include individualized activities to meet the students’ needs and might include conferences, additional peer review, or deeper/slower work with a challenging text.